EngrEeshaKhan/CZII-CryoET-Object-Identification/README.md

 # 🧬 Cryo-ET Protein Object Identification

-A high-performance deep-learning pipeline for identifying protein complexes in 3D cryo-electron tomography (cryoET) tomograms Designed for clarity, reproducibility, and professional research use.
+A high-performance deep-learning pipeline for identifying protein complexes in 3D cryo-electron tomography (cryoET) tomograms Designed for clarity, reproducibility, and professional research use

 ---